Intentionally pursuing Jesus as disciples together

 Joining a Team.
 There are so many ways to get involved at St George’s and we love being on team.
 It’s not just about serving but also about investment and the community you get to be part of.
 There’re Sunday teams and mid-week teams to suit your availability.

 Offering your time to help.
 As well as teams, there are one-off chances to get involved, plus when part of a Hope Group, people always need a hand here and there.
 Try being more generous with your time and see how God can use you.

 Encouraging words.
-Being on the look out for and taking opportunities to build each other up, and in the process realising the power of live-giving words and actions in spurring others on.
+Being on the look out for and taking opportunities to build each other up, and in the process realising the power of life-giving words and actions in spurring others on.

 Intentionally share life with others and grow in faith together by committing to being in accountable relationships.